digitalocean/template-app-platform-gradient-cua-chat/README.md

 #### Verify Services

-1. Check that all 3 components show as "Running"
+1. Check that all 3 components show as running and healthy
 2. Visit your app URL to see the homepage
 3. Test the Chat interface
 4. Test the Screenshotter tool